-Meditate and spend time in thought.
+- Meditate and spend time in thought.
 You don’t have to focus on anything in particular; just allow your thoughts to form.
-This is something I like to do when I first wake up and before going to bed.
-I find with consistent practice, meditating also helps me to have a positive start to the week.

-Make a to-do list of things you need to accomplish.
+- Make a to-do list.
 Trying to remember everything that you need to do can add stress to your day, especially if you forget something.
 Keeping a to-do list, or agenda can help you manage your day a little better.

-Appreciate your body for what it is and all that it does.
-This is something I consciously work at each day.
-We should all appreciate our body for the unique creation that it is.
+- Appreciate your body for what it is and all that it does.
+We should all appreciate our bodies for the unique creation that it is.
 There’s not another person whose body can function 100% like yours.
 Instead of comparing it to others, learn to thank your body for everything that it allows you to do each day.